INTELLECTUAL DISABAILITY (MENTAL RETARDATION)

 In early childhood mild disability (IQ 60-70) may not be obvious, and may not be diagnosed until they begin school.
 Even when poor academic performance is recognized, it may take expert assessment to distinguish mild mental retardation from learning disability or behavior problems.
 As they become adults, many people can live independently and may be considered by others in their community as "slow" rather than "retarded".

-Among people with intellectual disabilities, only about one in eight will score below 50 on IQ tests.
-A person with a more severe disability will need more intensive support and supervision his or her entire life.
+Children with severe disability (IQ, less than 50) will need more intensive support and supervision his or her entire life.

 The limitations of cognitive function will cause a child to learn and develop more slowly than a typical child.
 Children may take longer to learn to speak, walk, and take care of their personal needs such as dressing or eating.
 They will have trouble learning in school.
 Learning will take them longer, require more repetition, and there may be some things they cannot learn.
 The extent of the limits of learning is a function of the severity of the disability.

-Nevertheless, virtually every child is able to learn, develop, and grow to some extent.
+Nevertheless, virtually every child is able to learn, develop, and grow to some extent if proper guidance and opportunity is provided.

-By most definitions it is more accurately considered a disability rather than a disease.
-Currently, there is no "cure" for an established disability, though with appropriate support and teaching, most individuals can learn to do many things.
+Currently, there is no "cure" for an established intellectual disability, though with appropriate guidance, support and teaching, most individuals can learn to do many things.